smichaelsen/ext-solr/Documentation/Routing/FacetsInPathSegment.rst

           ' ': '-'

 .. important::
-  If you replace characters take care that the target character not a character that can be a part of the facet value.
+  If you replace characters, please take care that the target character is not a character, which could be a part of the facet value.

 Now lets have a look at the effect.